Snoop Dogg: Legal issues

+Criminal

+1989–1990: Felony possession of drugs and three-year prison sentence

-Shortly after graduating from high school in 1989, Broadus was arrested for possession of cocaine and for the following three years was frequently in and out of prison.
-In 1990 he was convicted of felony possession of drugs and possession for sale.
+Shortly after graduating from high school in 1989, Snoop Dogg was arrested for possession of cocaine and for the following three years was frequently in and out of prison.
+In 1990, he was convicted of felony possession of drugs and possession for sale.

+1993–1997: Traffic violation, gun possession and guilty plea

+In July 1993, Snoop Dogg was stopped for a traffic violation, and a firearm was found by police during a search of his car.
+In February 1997, he pled guilty to possession of a handgun and was ordered to record three public service announcements, perform 800 hours of community service, pay a $1,000 fine and serve three years' probation.

+1993–1996: Murder trial and acquittal

-While recording Doggystyle in August 1993, Broadus was arrested in connection with the death of a member of a rival gang who was allegedly shot and killed by Broadus's bodyguard; Broadus had been temporarily living in an apartment complex in the Palms neighborhood in the West Los Angeles region, in the intersection of Vinton Avenue and Woodbine Street - the location of the shooting.
-Both men were charged with murder, as Broadus was purportedly driving the vehicle from which the gun was fired.
+While recording Doggystyle in August 1993, Snoop Dogg was arrested and charged with first-degree murder in connection with the shooting death of Philip Woldermariam, a member of a rival gang, who was actually killed by Snoop Dogg's bodyguard, McKinley Lee, aka Malik.
+Snoop Dogg had been temporarily living in an apartment complex in the Palms neighborhood in the West Los Angeles region, in the intersection of Vinton Avenue and Woodbine Street—the location of the shooting.
+Both men were charged with murder, as Snoop Dogg was purportedly driving the vehicle from which the gun was fired.
 Johnnie Cochran defended them.
-Both Broadus and his bodyguard were acquitted on February 20, 1996.
+Both Snoop Dogg and his bodyguard were acquitted on February 20, 1996.
+In February 2024, the case was sealed.

-In July 1993 Broadus was stopped for a traffic violation and a firearm was found by police during a search of his car.
-In February 1997, he pled guilty to possession of a handgun and was ordered to record three public service announcements, perform 800 hours of community service, pay a $1,000 fine and serve three years' probation.